Close Alert Banner

 Continue to foster collaborative relationships with community partners, including those that offer culturally relevant services.

-• Raising awareness with staff and parents/families/caregivers about local culturally relevant mental health supports and how to access these resources.
+• Continuing to raise awareness among parents, families, and caregivers about local, culturally relevant mental health supports and how to access them, through parent presentations and regular information shared with families.

 Build strong partnerships with parents/families/caregivers through collaboration and capacity-building.